chrisbudnik/bigquery-ml-model-registry/readme.md

 hyperparameters = model.fetch_hyperparameters()
 ```

-## Generating SQL Code for the Model
+## Generating Model SQL

-To generate SQL code for predictions using a particular model, use the `generate_model_sql` method.
-This SQL code can be executed in BigQuery to make predictions.
+To generate SQL code that was used for model creation, take advantage of the `generate_model_sql` method.
+It is one of the easiest ways to check implemented data transformations and retrive the code in general.
+Under the hood, method searches project INFORMATION_SCHEMA.JOBS.

 ```python
 # Generate SQL code